Giovanni1085/academic-kickstart/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am an Associate Professor of Computer Science at the **[University of Bologna](https://centri.unibo.it/dharc/en)** and a co-founder at **[Odoma](https://www.odoma.ch)**.
+I am an Associate Professor of Computer Science at the **[University of Bologna](https://www.unibo.it/sitoweb/giovanni.colavizza)**.

+I am also the CTO and a co-founder at **[Odoma](https://www.odoma.ch)**.

-I primarily work on **Machine Learning applications in the Arts and Humanities**.
+My primary focus is on **Machine Learning applications in the Arts and Humanities**.
 I am also interested in **using data to study cultural and social phenomena**, including the human past, the arts market, open science, and Wikipedia.

 ## Recent news
 *Last update: November 2023.*